feiyoung/feiyoung.github.io/_posts/2018-02-03-welcome-to-jekyll.md

 [Emoji Syntax](https://www.webpagefx.com/tools/emoji-cheat-sheet/){:target="_blank"}

-Youâ€™ll find this post in your `_posts` directory.
+You¡¯ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.